HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_09/Exercise_02_09.md

 ```cpp
 double i = { 3.14 }
 ```
-(c) Not legal beacuse wage is used before it is defined.
+(c) Not legal because wage is used before it is defined.
 Can be written like this instead:
 ```cpp
 double wage;
 double salary = wage = 9999.99;